JamesClonk/terraform-vcloud-kubernetes/README.md

 #### Local CLI tools

-You need to have the following CLI tools installed on your machine for deploying this Terraform module:
+For deploying this Terraform module you will need to have all the following CLI tools installed on your machine:
 - [terraform](https://learn.hashicorp.com/tutorials/terraform/install-cli)
 - [kubectl](https://kubernetes.io/docs/tasks/tools/)
 - [git](https://git-scm.com/)

+This module has so far only been tested running under Linux and MacOSX.
+Your experience with Windows tooling may vary.

 ### Configuration